IdahoAgStats/r-for-ag-scientists/README.md

 #### Using Posit Cloud

-A posit classroom is set up with only one project.
+* A posit classroom is set up with only one project.

-All tidyverse packages are installed.
+* All tidyverse packages are installed.

-In the initial set-up, the project contains these directories and files:
+* In the initial set-up, the project contains these directories and files:

-|- data
+├── data
-|-|-field_trial_2009.xlsx
+│   ├── field_trial_2009.xlsx
-|-|-genotypic_data_rotated.txt
+│   ├── genotypic_data.txt
-|-|-trial_metadata.csv
+│   ├── genotypic_data_rotated.txt
-|-|-genotypic_data.txt
+│   ├── trial_data.csv
-|-|-trial_data.csv
+│   ├── trial_metadata.csv
-|-|-weather_data.csv
+│   ├── weather_data.csv
-|- outputs
+├── outputs
-|-|- plots
+│   ├── plots
-|- scripts
+├── scripts
-|-|-example_quarto_file.qmd
+│   ├── example_quarto_file.qmd
-|- project.Rproj
+└── .project.Rproj

-Every student should make a permanent copy of this project.
+* Every student should make a permanent copy of this project.
 Over time, we will create more files and save them to this project.

 #### Other notes: